hharraz/ACE-docker/README.md

-<This is a clone from [V10 instructions](https://github.com/ot4i/iib-docker)
+This is a clone from [V10 instructions](https://github.com/ot4i/iib-docker)

 # Overview

-This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM App Connect Enterprise Bus](https://www.ibm.com/cloud/app-connect/enterprise) in a [Docker](https://www.docker.com/whatisdocker/) container.
+This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM App Connect Enterprise Bus(ACE)](https://www.ibm.com/cloud/app-connect/enterprise) in a [Docker](https://www.docker.com/whatisdocker/) container.

 Please note that at the time of writing the Dockerfile Integration Node is not supported in ACE and expected to be available in an upcoming fixpack

 # Work in progress
-A base image of ACE V11 will be created in which it will be used to build other ACE images for bar deployment
+A base image of ACE V11 with only ACE installed (no integration server configuration or test bars deployed)

-This repository will also contain a Dockerfile and some scripts which demonstrate a way in which you might run [IBM App Connect Enterprise Bus](https://www.ibm.com/cloud/app-connect/enterprise) with an [IBM MQ] Server(http://www-03.ibm.com/software/products/en/ibm-mq).
+This repository will also contain a Dockerfile and some scripts which demonstrate a way in which you might run [IBM App Connect Enterprise Bus](https://www.ibm.com/cloud/app-connect/enterprise) with an [IBM MQ Server](http://www-03.ibm.com/software/products/en/ibm-mq).

 # Building the image